-As a company Train Fitness International (TFI) acts to encourage open access for learners who are eligible for reasonable adjustments, and/or special considerations during assessments.
+As a business, we act to encourage open access for learners who are eligible for reasonable adjustments, and/or special considerations during assessments.
 Any adjustments made need to ensure that the assessment of skills, knowledge, understanding and competence is not compromised.

 What is a reasonable adjustment?

 A reasonable adjustment relates to an adjustment that helps to reduce the effect of a disability or difficulty which may place the learner at a disadvantage during the assessment process.

 It is important that reasonable adjustments do not affect the reliability or validity of assessment and they should not give the learner an advantage over other learners undertaking the same assessment.

 Where reasonable adjustments have been applied, the work produced by the learner will be assessed to the same standard as the work of other learners.

 Identification of any need for reasonable adjustment should be done as early as possible.
 Learners have the opportunity at enrolment to indicate if they need any additional support and if they foresee any difficulties they may have in accessing assessments.
 Any issues raised will be passed onto the Internal Quality Assurance (IQA) team prior to the start of the learner’s course so that they may consult with the Awarding Organisation (“AO”), if applicable, to ensure appropriate adjustments are put in place.

 Key members of staff will also receive training in awareness of access-related issues.
 This will be conducted as part of our internal assessor and tutor induction program.